 Not the how’s or how not to use.

-plenty too many tutorials of people wanting to make affiliate sales who post video and articles of how to use it and why you should.
+There are too many tutorials and even training videos of people wanting to make affiliate sales who post videos and articles on how to use it and why you should.

 No affiliate links here.
 Just straight truth of when and when not to use Amazon research software.